Cute fluffy cat licking a person’s face in a colorful high-impact YouTube thumbnail with bold text and cinematic lighting. cat-zy

 The Science Behind Why Your Cat Licks My Face

 When your cat licks your face, it’s more than a funny habit.
-It shows their natural instincts.
+It shows their instincts.
 To get why they do this, we must look at the reasons and how it works.

 The Evolutionary Background of Cat Grooming